What is Ayr Mount?

 Admission to a tour of Ayr Mount costs $12 per person.
 Cash and credit cards are accepted.

-The public may enjoy the Poet’s Walk and grounds at Ayr Mount—as well as adjacent properties—at no charge.
+The public may enjoy the Poet’s Walk and grounds at Ayr Mount at no charge.

 Is photography permitted?

 No interior photography is allowed, except by special permission.
 However, books are available for purchase.
-A fee is required for all photography and videography on Ayr Mount’s grounds.
+A fee is required for all photography and videography at Ayr Mount’s grounds.
 An application needs to be completed before we can enter the session date on our calendar.
-Click here to submit the online form.
+Click here to submit the online form and see our photography policy here.

 How do I arrange for a group visit?